kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 1. The `reference` block defines a reference to an [endpoint slice](#endpoint-slices) object.
 2. The `identityHash` refers to the identity hash owned by the virtual resource.
 This is different from the APIExport identity hash.

-kcp currently supports one such virtual resource: see [CachedResource API](./cached-resources.md) for more information.
+kcp currently supports one such virtual resource: see [ClusterCachedResource API](./cached-resources.md) for more information.

 Virtual resources are generic, and as long as the source virtual workspace implements the endpoint slice machinery, it can be used in APIExport's `virtual` storage definition.